ValdemarGr/gql/docs/schema/resolvers.md

 ```

 ### Meta
-The `GetMeta/meta` resolver provides metadata regarding query execution, such as the position of query execution, field aliasing and the provided arguments.
+The `meta` resolver provides metadata regarding query execution, such as the position of query execution, field aliasing and the provided arguments.

 ### Errors
 Well formed errors are returned in an `cats.data.Ior`.